CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ### Availability Packing

-Availability bitstreams are packed in binary using the format described in the [Booleans](../../../specification/Metadata/1.0.0#booleans) of the Cesium 3D Metadata Specification.
+Availability bitstreams are packed in binary using the format described in the [Booleans](../../../specification/Metadata/1.0.0#booleans) section of the Cesium 3D Metadata Specification.

 ## Glossary